 Golf is so complex that many people are unaware of the factors involved in making a game great.
 Are you familiar with the equipment needed for each shot, for instance?
 Or do you know how many types of golf courses there are?
 Well, whether you’re a semi-professional aiming to master the next course, or a complete beginner with no idea where (literally) to start, Golfsupport has you covered.
 We explain the main features of different types of golf courses.

-What are the main types of golf courses?
+What are the different types of golf courses?

 1. Links Courses